sheepdragon1031/urlshort/README.md

 #### frontend directory Create and copy the Google client credentials

-### 4. Start the frontend and strapiurl application
+### 4. Start develop the frontend and strapiurl application

 ```sh
 yarn dev:frontend